alabou/bcp-006-01/docs/NMOS With H.264.md

   - [ ] string enum possible values are: "strict", "static", "dynamic"
   - [ ] Target the `parameter_sets_flow_mode` of the Sender.

   - A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated to strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
 Considering that an active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable or not of decoding an H.264 bitstream where the associated Flow properties change dynamically.
 A Receiver supporting a `static` Flow SHOULD fail a PATCH if the parameter sets provided in the SDP transport file are associated to multiple Flows and it SHOULD become inactive if the parameter sets received in-band and out-of-band are associated to multiple Flows.
-A Receiver supporting a `strict` Flow SHOULD fail a PATCH if the SDP transport file provides picture parameter sets associated to multiple Flows or more than one sequence parameter set and it SHOULD become inactive if the picture parameter sets received in-band and out-of-band are associated to multiple Flows or result in more than one sequence parameter set.
+A Receiver supporting a `strict` Flow SHOULD fail a PATCH if the SDP transport file provides picture parameter sets associated to multiple Flows or more than one sequence parameter set and it SHOULD become inactive if the picture parameter sets received in-band and out-of-band are not new or duplicates or are associated to multiple Flows or the in-band and out-of-band parameter sets contain more than one sequence parameter set.

   - [ ] A Receiver declares the `parameter_sets_flow_mode` capability to indicate that it supports bitstreams using parameter sets associated to strictly one (`strict`), one (`static`) or multiple (`dynamic`) Flows.
 Considering that an active parameter set is associated to a specific Flow, this capability indicates that a Receiver is capable or not of decoding an H.265 bitstream where the associated Flow properties change dynamically.
 A Receiver supporting a`static` Flow SHOULD fail a PATCH if the parameter sets provided in the SDP transport file are associated to multiple Flows and it SHOULD become inactive if the parameter sets received in-band and out-of-band are associated to multiple Flows.
-A Receiver supporting a `strict` Flow SHOULD fail a PATCH if the SDP transport file provides picture parameter sets associated to multiple Flows or more than one video and sequence parameter set and it SHOULD become inactive if the picture parameter sets received in-band and out-of-band are associated to multiple Flows or result in more than one video and sequence parameter set.
+A Receiver supporting a `strict` Flow SHOULD fail a PATCH if the SDP transport file provides picture parameter sets associated to multiple Flows or more than one video and sequence parameter set and it SHOULD become inactive if the picture parameter sets received in-band and out-of-band are not new or duplicates or are associated to multiple Flows or the in-band and out-of-band parameter sets contain more than one video and sequence parameter set.

+  Informative note: in strict mode one VPS, one SPS and multiple PPS can be defined once either out-of-band or in-band.
+They cannot be redefined unless strictly being duplicates.

   - A Receiver supporting the `dynamic` mode MUST also support the `strict` and `static` mode.
 Such Receiver SHOULD have `strict`, `static` and and `dynamic` values enumerated in the Receiver Capability in order to allow Senders operating in any `parameter_sets_flow_mode`.